stewartsmith/drizzle/docs/replication/appliers/slave/configuration.rst

 .. confval:: master-port

+   :Default: 3306

    Drizzle port used by the master server.
-Default is 3306.

 .. confval:: master-user

    Username to use for connecting to the master server.
+   See :ref:`slave_user_account`.

 .. confval:: master-pass

    Password associated with the username given by :confval:`master-user`.
+   See :ref:`slave_user_account`.

 .. program:: drizzledump

-.. confval:: max-commit-id ID
+.. confval:: max-commit-id

    Maximum commit ID the slave is assumed to have applied from the master.
    This value will be used by the slave to determine where to begin retrieving